pwright/skupper-example-message-broker/README.md

 ## Step 4: Install Skupper in your namespaces

-The `skupper init` command installs the Skupper router in the current namespace.
+The `skupper init` command installs the Skupper router and service controller in the current namespace.

 **Note:** If you are using Minikube, [you need to start `minikube tunnel`][minikube-tunnel] before you install Skupper.